denis-migdal/RBrython/README.md

 - compiler (<i>not implemented</i>) ;
 - a documentation.

-Note: most of the code outside of `src/rbry` correspond to SBrython code that hasn't been cleaned yet.
-They are used as references during the development of RBrython.
+<i>Note: most of the code outside of `src/rbry` correspond to SBrython code that hasn't been cleaned yet.
+They are used as references during the development of RBrython.</i>

 ## Goals